Surgical options for the Hip

 Direct Anterior Hip Replacement surgery, however, is not for all candidates.
 Some hip surgeons feel that anterior hip replacement has some issues: The nerve which supplies sensation to the front and side of the thigh can be more vulnerable to injury during surgery.
 Those patients who are obese, short, or the person with very muscular thighs are more challenging with an anterior approach.

-There can be disagreement among hip surgeons as to what approach is the best one for a specific patient, and it’s important to listen to your surgeon’s recommendation rather than try to shop for an approach that may not be appropriate for you.
+In conclusion, there can be disagreement among hip surgeons as to what approach is the best one for a specific patient, and it’s important to listen to your surgeon’s recommendation rather than try to shop for an approach that may not be appropriate for you.

 Only a qualified orthopedic surgeon can determine which implant system is best for your unique situation.
 There are many factors your surgeon uses when recommending hip implants.
 Be sure to ask questions and share any concerns you might have regarding specific implants with your surgeon early in the process.